sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/configuration/inputs/http-client.md

     auto_replay_nacks: true
 ```

-The URL and header values of this type can be dynamically set using function interpolations described [here](/docs/configuration/interpolation#bloblang-queries).
+The URL and header values of this type can be dynamically set using [function interpolations]({{< ref "/product-stack/tyk-streaming/configuration/common-configuration/interpolation#bloblang-queries" >}}).

 ### Streaming